 \section{Introduction}

-This paper considers a natural unsupervised learning problem involving \emph{$k$-modal} distributions over the discrete domain $\{1,\dots,n\}.$ A distribution is $k$-modal if the plot of its probability density function (pdf) has at most $k$ ``peaks'' and ``valleys'' (see Section~\ref{ssec:defs} for a precise definition).
-Such distributions arise both in theoretical (see e.g. \cite{CKC:83,Kemperman:91,ChanTong:04}) and applied (see e.g. \cite{Murphy:64,ToledoFernandez:90,FPPRD:98}) research; they naturally generalize the simpler classes of monotone ($k=0$) and unimodal ($k=1$) distributions that have been intensively studied in probability theory and statistics (see the discussion of related work below).
+This paper considers a natural unsupervised learning problem involving \emph{$k$-modal} distributions over the discrete domain $[n]=\{1,\dots,n\}.$ A distribution is $k$-modal if the plot of its probability density function (pdf) has at most $k$ ``peaks'' and ``valleys'' (see Section~\ref{ssec:defs} for a precise definition).
+Such distributions arise both in theoretical (see e.g., \cite{CKC:83,Kemperman:91,ChanTong:04}) and applied (see e.g., \cite{Murphy:64,ToledoFernandez:90,FPPRD:98}) research; they naturally generalize the simpler classes of monotone ($k=0$) and unimodal ($k=1$) distributions that have been intensively studied in probability theory and statistics (see the discussion of related work below).

 Our main aim in this paper is to give an efficient algorithm for \emph{learning} an unknown $k$-modal distribution $p$ to total variation distance $\eps$, given access only to independent samples drawn from $p$.
-As described below there is an information-theoretic lower bound of $\Omega(k \log(n/k)/\eps^3)$ samples for this learning problem, so an important goal for us is to obtain an algorithm whose sample complexity is as close as possible to this lower bound (and of course we want our algorithm to be computationally efficient, i.e. to run in time polynomial in the size of its input sample).
+As described below there is an information-theoretic lower bound of $\Omega(k \log(n/k)/\eps^3)$ samples for this learning problem, so an important goal for us is to obtain an algorithm whose sample complexity is as close as possible to this lower bound.
+An equally important goal is for our algorithm to be computationally efficient, i.e., to run in time polynomial in the size of its input sample.
 Our main contribution in this paper is a computationally efficient algorithm that has nearly optimal sample complexity for small (but super-constant) values of $k.$